tenbits/hardhat/docs/network-helpers/reference.md

 ### `setCode(address, code)`

-Modifies the bytecode stored at an account's address.
+Modifies the contract bytecode stored at an account's address.

 Parameters: